matyama/configs/README.md

 1. Prompt Frame: No frame
 1. Prompt Spacing: Sparse
 1. Prompt Flow: Concise
-1. Enable Tranisent Prompt?: No
+1. Enable Transient Prompt?: No
 1. Instant Prompt Mode: Off
 1. Apply changes to `~/.zshrc`?: No (we're using `.p10k.zsh` from this repo)